sisoe24/hammerspoon-vscode/README.md

 - The Spoon template will be created in the `Hammerspoon: Spoons: Path` configuration value which defaults to `.hammerspoon/Spoons`.
-- When generating documentation for the Spoon, editor current active file must be a `init.lua` for the command to appear.
+- When generating documentation for the Spoon, editor current active file must be a `init.lua`.

 ## 1.4.
 Extension settings